akash7sridhar/wordpress-publish/README.md

 # wordpress-publish
-Publish local wordpress to github new files are published to development mode
+Publish local wordpress to github

+new files are published to development mode
+Is it visible